Drew-Alleman/wiretap/README.md

 - Tutorial on how to import the raw audio into Audacity

 ## Python Listener
+The following should be ready to go, I just need to test the code:
   - Allow multiple connections at once
   - Argparse
   - Refactor

 ## Wiretap
 - Verbose setting